mystery000/devopsx/docs/local-models.md

 Local Models
 ============

-This is a guide to setting up a local model for use with gptme.
+This is a guide to setting up a local model for use with devopsx.

 ## Setup